-Another Source of Foot Pain – Heel Fissures
+Another Source of Heel Pain – Heel Fissures

 Heel fissures or cracked heels can be a painful condition that affects many adults, during this short blog piece we will talk about what to do when your heels are dry and cracked and who you should talk to!